Never a True Christian

 - Ephesians 4:32

 So how did God forgive me?
 By demanding that somebody be killed.
 The only way God could forgive me was after a blood sacrifice (Heb.
 9:22).
-Those are his rules.
+Those are his rules (maybe.)

 And now I am required to "forgive" people "just as in Christ God forgave me"????
 Is that really how he wants me to forgive other people?